72nd/flatnotes/README.md

 Log into the [demo site](https://demo.flatnotes.io) and take a look around. *Note: This site resets every 15 minutes.*

+## Branches / Changes to upstream

+- [develop](https://github.com/72nd/flatnotes/tree/develop) - Forked branch from upstream.
+No changes were made.
+- [my-develop](https://github.com/72nd/flatnotes/tree/my-develop) – This branch.
+Contains all changes made by this repo by merging in all branches.
+- [attachments](https://github.com/72nd/flatnotes/tree/attachments) – Adds a new toolbar item to upload any file as a attachment to a note.
+- [closeable-toast](https://github.com/72nd/flatnotes/tree/closable-toast) – Makes the toast notifications closeable as they overlap UI elements.
+- [dev-enviroment](https://github.com/72nd/flatnotes/tree/dev-enviroment) – Adds a development environment setup guide to the CONTRIBUTING.md file.
+Sorry for the typo.

 ## Contents

 * [Design Principle](#design-principle)